bakame-php/dice-roller/README.md

 echo $cup->roll();
 ```

-if the `Factory` can not parse the submitted string a `Ethtezahl\DiceRoller\Exception` will be thrown.
+If the `Factory` is enable to parse the submitted dice annotation a `Ethtezahl\DiceRoller\Exception` will be thrown.

-Last but not least if you prefer using function you can simply call the `roll_create` function defined in the `Ethtezahl\DiceRoller` namespace as follow:
+Last but not least, if you prefer using function you can simply call the `roll_create` function defined in the `Ethtezahl\DiceRoller` namespace as follow:

 ```php